microsoft/service-fabric-cli/src/README.rst

 7.0.1
 ----------
-- Fix bug where an empty directory is generated in the current location (#)
+- Fix bug where an empty directory is generated in the current location.
+Update code for 7.0.1 release (#167)

 7.0.0
 ----------